adamdecaf/docs/docs/faq/technology.md

 ## Encryption

 Moov leverages encryption to protect Personally Identifiable Information (PII) data in our databases.
-This is not only required by various regulations but also a standard practice to protect our customers data against hackers.
+This is not only required by various regulations but also a standard practice to protect our customers' data against hackers.
 Our services use the popular [GoCloud.Dev](https://gocloud.dev/howto/secrets/) library to abstract over local NaCL secrets and various cloud providers (Google KMS, Amazon KMC, etc).